-- This is an example of matching a string against a regular expression (or regex), as in the Unix filters sed, grep and awk. - A regular expression is a way of describing a class of similar strings in a very compact pattern notation.
+- We saw in the first session that we could write: if(name = /Dun[ck] /) - This is an example of matching a string against a regular expression (or regex), as in the Unix filters sed, grep and awk. - A regular expression is a way of describing a class of similar strings in a very compact pattern notation.
 In the above example, the match will succeed if the current value of \$name starts with: - A capital 'D' [must be the very first character], - The lower case letters 'u' and 'n' as the next two characters, - then either a lower case 'c' or a 'k'. - A whole regex is (usually) placed inside a pair of '/' signs.
 Within the slashes, characters are interpreted pretty much like in a double-quoted string.
 In particular, variables are interpolated before pattern-matching occurs. - A regex is made up of single character patterns, grouping patterns, alternation patterns, anchoring patterns and bracketing patterns.
 We'll look at each in turn.

-- '.' matches any single character. - A single printable character matches itself (except meta-characters like '.', '\' etc, which may be preceded by a backslash when you really want to match the character itself!). - [set] matches any single character in the set.
+- A single printable character matches itself (except meta-characters like '.', '' etc, which may be preceded by a backslash when you really want to match the character itself!). - [set] matches any single character in the set.
 For example, [aeiou] matches any single lower-case vowel. - Also, the set may contain items of the form a-f, which is a shorthand for abcdef.

-For example, [a-z#%] matches any single lower-case letter, a hash-mark, or a percent sign. - If a set starts with a '^' character (eg. [^a-z#%]), the set is negated - the pattern matches any character NOT in the set. - Several useful character classes are predefined:
+For example, [a-z#%] matches any single lower-case letter, a hash-mark, or a percent sign.

+- If a set starts with a '^' character (eg. [^a-z#%]), the set is negated the pattern matches any character NOT in the set. - Several useful character classes are predefined: